-Feinberg said the decision was based on the already negative view of the company, as well as recognition that Gulf Coast residents would respond positively to local residents adjusting their claims.
+Feinberg said the decision was based on the fact that there was already a negative view of that company, as well as recognition that Gulf Coast residents would respond positively to local Gulf Coast residents adjusting their claims.

 “It was a perfect time to pass the baton to phase two of the claims process, overseen by the U.S. District Court,” he said.

-Despite Feinberg’s contention that the BP fund administration was transparent, he doesn’t think new attempts to make it more transparent will be effective.
-That’s because it is difficult to satisfy claimants who are in desperate straits, he said.
+Despite Feinberg’s contention that the BP fund administration was indeed transparent, he doesn’t think any new attempt to make it more transparent will be effective.
+That’s because it is hard to satisfy claimants who are in desperate straits, he said.

-“It’s a natural human condition not to be satisfied with compensation, which many times, as you know, is a pretty poor surrogate for life as it used to be,” he said.
+“It’s a natural human condition not to be satisfied with compensation which many times, as you know, is a pretty poor surrogate for life as it used to be,” said Feinberg.
 “I’ve learned over the years in all of these compensation programs, satisfaction, at least 100 percent satisfaction, is rarely achieved.”

-Although Feinberg witnessed negative backlash and political interference, both on the national and local level, during his handling of the BP Fund, he said he understood the reasoning for the criticism.
+Though Feinberg met with quite a bit of negative backlash and political interference, both on the national and local level, during his handling of the BP Fund he said understood the reasoning for the criticism.

 “I understand the desire of our elected officials to vigorously represent their local constituents, so I wasn’t too surprised by it,” he said.

-“What I do in designing and administering programs that are designed to compensate victims of tragedies, I think there are many, many Americans who would step up and do exactly what I’m doing in the public interest.
-And if asked to do it again, I’ll do it again,” he said.
+“Of course, I think millions of Americans would accept a high profile case.
+I’ve been asked to do it, I do it.
+I think what I do in designing and administering programs that are designed to compensate victims of tragedies, I think there are many, many Americans who would step up and do exactly what I’m doing in the public interest and if asked to do it again, I’ll do it again,” he said.

 In his book, Feinberg explained that growing up during the Kennedy presidency influenced him a great deal.
 The call to help out fellow Americans in times of distress by serving the public interest was what he considered good government.

-“The most important thing the insurance industry learns from all of these funds … is the need to efficiently, effectively, quickly deliver compensation.
-All the talk in the world is a poor substitute for money flowing to victims,” he said.
+“The most important thing the insurance industry learns from all of these funds…is the need to efficiently, effectively, quickly deliver compensation.
+All the talk in the world is a poor substitute for money flowing to victims,” said Feinberg.

-Although he’s met with a number of 9/11 victims and BP claimants during private meetings, which he found beneficial to reducing related litigation, he doesn’t think the idea would translate to insurance because of the number of claims.
+Though he met with a number of 9/11 victims and BP claimants during private meetings, which he found beneficial to reducing related litigation, he doesn’t think the idea would translate well in the insurance industry because of the sheer number of claims.